nida786khan/day-3/README.md

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://day-3-sage.vercel.app/) from the creators of Next.js.
+The easiest way to deploy your Next.js app is to use the [Demo day-3](https://day-3-sage.vercel.app/) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
 =======